dingswin/sterne/README.md

 STERNE (stars in German) -- aStromeTry bayEsian infeReNcE

-author: Hao Ding and Adam Deller
+Authors: Hao Ding and Adam Deller

 Availability:
 This code will be able to install by "pip install sterne".

 Code Description:
-This code, written in python3, generalises on astrometryfit (https://github.com/adamdeller/astrometryfit) by Adam Deller and Scott Ransom.
+This code, written by Hao Ding in python3, generalises on astrometryfit (https://github.com/adamdeller/astrometryfit) by Adam Deller and Scott Ransom.
 The generalisation enables one to infer astrometric parameters for sources sharing some identical astrometric parameters (but different on other astrometric parameters).
-The scope of the code is mainly VLBI astrometry of nearby pulsars, preferably having multiple in-beam calibrators.
-However, there is no doubt the code can be applied to astrometry of other targets carried out beyond radio frequencies.
+The scope of the code is mainly VLBI astrometry of nearby pulsars, preferably the astrometry having multiple in-beam calibrators.
+However, there is no doubt the code can be applied to astrometry of other targets carried out beyond VLBI.

 Functions:
 1) infer up to 7 parameters -- parallax, proper motion, reference position, longitude of ascending node and inclination angle (already realized by astrometryfit).
 For the two (binary) orbital-motion parameters, the Tempo2 convention is adopted to assist comparison with pulsar timing results.